padmini1405/registration_form_js/README.md

 - On successful submission, a confirmation alert is displayed.

 # How to view
-You can access my website by visiting this [link].
-Feel free to explore the content and get in touch.
+You can access my website by visiting this https://padmini1405.github.io/registration_form_js/  Feel free to explore the content and get in touch.

 Developed by Padmini K